 Neighbourhood Streets – Dover

-Happy New Year!
-We are happy to announce that we have received $1.3 million from the Government of Canada’s Active Transportation Fund.
-This means that we will be able to move forward with more improvements to the community.
-Dover streets will become more accessible to people of all ages and abilities, whether they walk or wheel.
+Overall, more of Dover’s streets will become increasingly accessible to people of all ages and abilities, whether they walk or wheel.
 These improvements will help safely connect residents to the Bow River pathway, shops, schools and more.

-We completed most of phase 1 construction by the end of 2022.
+We completed most of phase 1 construction in 2022.
 Due to the extreme cold in November/December, our contractor will be returning in the spring to complete: